Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/class-and-style-bindings.md

 ***

-**Example:**

-We can also bind to a [computed property](https://vuejs.org/guide/essentials/computed.html) that returns an object.
+**Example**

+**Purpose:** Using computed properties to dynamically apply CSS classes based on component state and error conditions.

 This is a common and powerful pattern.

 In a real life scenario, we would use this if we wanted to control data that is derived from other exisiting data.
+For example: a form input field that shows as highlighted when focused but displays in red if there's a validation error.

 **Implementation:**